 Tire Chains.
-You may find yourself in conditions where you can't drive without chains, even to get to a place of safety.
+You may find yourself in conditions where you cannot drive without chains, even to get to a place of safety.
 Carry the right number of chains and extra cross-links.
 Make sure they will fit your drive tires.
 Check the chains for broken hooks, worn or broken cross-links, and bent or broken side chains.
 Learn how to put the chains on before you need to do it in snow and ice.
+Tire chains should be carried when driving in winter weather.